crate/cratedb-guide/docs/connect/visualbasic/index.md

 :::{rubric} About
 :::

-[Npgsql] is an open source ADO\.NET Data Provider for PostgreSQL, for programs written in C#, F#, or Visual Basic.
+[Npgsql] is an open-source ADO\.NET Data Provider for PostgreSQL, for programs written in C#, F#, or Visual Basic.

 :::{rubric} Synopsis